Dr. Jessica Dietrich-Marsh

-For years I suffered with headaches, sinus infections, and allergies.
-In college I developed “adult onset asthma.”
+For years I suffered from headaches, sinus infections, and allergies.
+In college, I developed “adult-onset asthma.”
 I had a friend that would always tell me “You know, if you would just see my chiropractor, you wouldn’t have this nonsense!”
 Being pre-med at Ohio State and wanting to specialize in surgery, there was no way I was going to go to a quack!
 Months later, in a moment of weakness, I agreed to go with her.
 Surprisingly, it immediately helped my headaches.
 I decided I would just go when the aspirin no longer worked.

-My chiropractor sat me down and asked me how I had done over the last nine months.
+My chiropractor sat me down and asked me how I had done over the months.
 I told him I was thrilled that my shoulder worked again.
 Then he pulled out my file and said “You know, when you first started seeing me you were having sinus infections every other month, headaches weekly, and asthma attacks every time you ran.
 How is all of that going?”
 Stunned, I had to think about the last time I had any of those problems and quickly realized it had been at least 6 months.
 Dr. Siegel closed my file, sat back, and asked me why I wanted to be a medical doctor.
 I told him I wanted to help people.
-He looked me in the eye and said ‘think about helping them before they ever need surgery and maybe if you’re lucky, they won’t ever need it.’
+He looked me in the eye and said “think about helping them before they ever need surgery and maybe if you’re lucky, they won’t ever need it.”
 What a powerful statement!
 I had grown up thinking the only way to help people get healthy was by operating on them.